Learn of Christ

 Genesis 21:15-18

 In the moment of despair, when death seems certain, the angel of God speaks: “Fear not; for God hath heard the voice of the lad.”
-The boy's name-Ishmael, “God hears”-is not just a name.
-It is a promise kept at the very edge of the grave.
+The boy's name-Ishmael, “God hears”-is a promise kept at the very edge of the grave.
 The angel tells Hagar to rise, to lift up the boy, because a great nation will come from him.
 The promise of God extends even to the cast-out, even to the discarded, even in the wilderness.

 Genesis 21:19-21